To set up mock server, you need only three things:

 });

-and run the following command to install Mock Server and dependencies:
+Now open terminal/cmd prompt and navigate to the directory mock-server and run the following command to install Mock Server and dependencies:

 npm install

-To start mock-server use the following command and than go to http://localhost:8080/midway
+To start mock-server use the following command and than go to http://localhost:8080/midway for mock-server admin-ui.

 npm run start-mock